Helix Biotech - Corporate Headquarters

 • Foundation (¢40,000): Pre-natal screening, disease prevention.
 The tier that makes the system look like healthcare.

 • Elevation (¢180,000): Cognitive and physical optimization.
 15% processing speed advantage at birth, immune enhancement, metabolic tuning.
-The tier that creates the inheritance tax.
 Standard Executive employment benefit.

 Helix Agricultural Public